How Much Does Window Replacement Cost?

 When budgeting for window replacement cost, there are additional cost factors and considerations to keep in mind.
 Most window replacement professionals average $40 per hour for window installation.
 Labor costs can vary due to window size, location, and level of expertise required to correctly install custom windows.
 Structural repairs, insulation, waterproofing, job location, and disposal and cleanup costs can add to the total window replacement cost.

+- Labor and Work.
 On average, the labor cost for window replacement is about $40 per hour, with a typical range of $30 to $65 an hour.
 Urban areas with a higher cost of living usually entail higher labor costs.
 The more windows you replace at once, the more you’ll likely save.
 Labor costs are also usually higher for a home that requires custom replacement windows to match the historical architecture.

+- Structural Repairs.
 Removing and repairing damaged or rotted wood frames can also add to window replacement cost.
 This total can change after the initial estimate due to the contractor not knowing exactly what will need to be replaced or repaired until they get a good look at the structure when they start replacing the windows.
 Repairing trim, siding, or drywall can also drive up the cost of window replacement, and costs can range from $300 to $1,100 or more.

+- Insulation and Weatherproofing.
 Insulation and weatherproofing involve inserting insulation in the gaps surrounding a window.
 The cost of this work can range from $450 to $3,000.

+- Job Location.
 The geographical location of your home can significantly impact the cost of window replacement.
 Local ordinances and codes could dictate the type of frame and glass that are required for window replacement in your area.
 If you live in a cold climate, more expensive triple-pane windows are the best option for optimal insulation and energy efficiency.
 If your home is located in a warmer climate, double-pane windows will usually provide adequate insulation and protection.

+- Disposal and Cleanup.
 Disposal and cleanup costs are sometimes taken into account when a contractor estimates labor costs, and sometimes they are added as a separate charge.
 Window replacement professionals can remove all job-related debris and clean all interior and exterior work areas.